 The time duration to perform PCM signaling includes processing within both the source and destination IEDs as well as propagation of the digital message through the network.
 Overall application reliability is maximized via dual primary PCM applications, each with its own digital messaging network.
 Testing methods presented in this paper are equally applicable to testing individual or dual primary networks.
 Even though both serial and Ethernet networks can be deployed individually or redundantly, it is not possible to answer questions about Ethernet network behavior the same way it has been possible with serial networks.
 For example, multiservice Ethernet shares the available bandwidth with signaling and other protocols, which may affect message delivery behavior.
 Also, message parameters in the Ethernet packets work in concert with switch settings to control signal channel paths, and therefore delivery performance, through the network.
 Perhaps the most useful difference Ethernet provides is the ability to reconfigure after a cable or switch failure to use the hot-standby path.
+When a portion of the Ethernet network is unavailable to deliver packets, we refer to it as being dark.
+Therefore, the period of time a network channel is interrupted and cannot deliver packets between perimeter ports is referred to as network darkness.
 Once reconfiguration is completed, signaling proceeds normally; however, periods of darkness during the reconfiguration may impact the signaling during a power system event.
 These differences, which make Ethernet networks flexible for reconfiguration after failures, create a challenge for understanding Ethernet signal channel behavior.